 2. Forgetting to focus your home page on conversions

-Even if the majority of your traffic lands on product pages, it’s still important to have a conversion-oriented home page.
+Even if the majority of your , it’s still important to have a conversion-oriented home page.
 All too often, we’ll see home pages that have a lot of fluff and not enough deliberate messaging and internal linking.

 In the example below, you’ll notice Lucky Orange customer, does a great job of leading with primary messaging but quickly shifting to specific products and proof points for potential customers.

 Watch sessions of people navigating your home page.
 Do they just want to engage with the navigation or are they prone to scrolling down?
 How often do they simply go through your hero section?
 Is there a section further down the page that gets a lot of attention?

 Also, if your page is on the longer side (over five scrolls), see how far down the page people make it before clicking or leaving using a scroll heatmap’s effective fold line.

 We're committed to your privacy.
 Lucky Orange uses the information you provide to us to contact you about our relevant content, products and services.
 You may unsubscribe from these communications at any time.
 For more information, check out our .